All Episodes

 jordan holmes

-How is Terry Bradshaw?
+How is Terry Bradshaw the one?

-I knew it was too obvious!
+I knew it was too obvious.

 dan friesen